On the Cause of Unfairness: A Training Sample Perspective: Influence of Training Concepts

 \subsection{Concepts in Training Data}

 A concept is a \textit{sample-level} categorical attribute associated with the training data.
-Formally, denote a concept by $C \in \mathcal C:=\{1,2,...,c\}$ where $C$ is a discrete concept that is encoded in the data $(X,Y,A)$.
-We do not exclude the possibility that $C$ can simply be either $Y$ or $A$ or any feature in $X$, but $C$ can be broader.
-See Figure~\ref{fig:causal} for an illustration.
-Our core idea is to quantify the influence when each training sample is replaced by its ``counterfactual sample" (\ie the counterfactual version of the sample if its concept were changed) when we intervene on a certain concept.
+Formally, denote a concept by $C \in \mathcal C:=\{1,2,...,c\}$ where $C$ is a discrete concept encoded in the dataset $(X,Y,A)$. $C$ can simply be either $Y$ or $A$ or any feature in $X$ or in a broader definition.
+See Figure~\ref{fig:causal} for an illustration of the training concepts and our data dependency assumption.
+Our core idea is to quantify the influence when each training sample is replaced by its \textit{counterfactual sample}, \ie the counterfactual version of the sample if its concept were changed, when we transform the sample w.r.t. a certain concept.
+We use the term \textit{override} to mean counterfactually changing the concept, \eg overriding a sample's concept to $c$ means counterfactually setting its concept to $c$ and replacing the sample with its counterfactual version as if its concept were $c$.
+We will formally define overriding in Section~\ref{subsec:cif}.

-\para{Examples.} We provide detailed examples of concepts and motivate why intervening on those concepts can be intuitively helpful for fairness.
+\para{Examples.} We provide examples of concepts and motivate why transforming samples based on training concepts can be intuitively helpful for fairness.